 5 Ways You Can Stop Yourself From Getting Sick This Winter

 As a kid, your mom probably told you to cover your mouth while coughing or sneezing.
-If you cover your mouth you’re less likely to spread around any germs you’re carrying.
-But a study published in the PNAS Journal this year suggests that breathing alone is enough to spread the influenza virus.
+The idea being that if you cover your mouth you’re less likely to spread germs.
+But a study published in the PNAS Journal last year suggests that breathing alone is enough to spread the influenza virus.

 “People shed a lot of virus’ all the time, even when they don’t cough,” Donald Milton, author of the study published in PNAS and a professor of environmental health at the University of Maryland School of Public Health told Time.
 “As a result, it’s important to realize you can be infectious at any time.”